Vehicle leasing: Lease agreement

-In the UK

-Leasing a vehicle provides access to a vehicle that might otherwise be unaffordable as an outright purchase.
-Leasing may be beneficial if the plan is to change the vehicle at the end of the initial contract, rather than taking ownership.
-Vehicle leasing is available to both businesses and individuals in the UK.
-The biggest difference between personal and business leases is that business leasing is VAT recoverable, so you can claim 100% of the VAT back if the vehicle is solely used for business use, or 50% if the car is used for both business and personal use.

-In addition, leasing a fully electric vehicle (EV) or very efficient Hybrid vehicle for work can offer zero-emissions tax savings.
-In the 2022/23 UK tax year, company car tax for zero-emissions vehicles was as low as 2%.

-Market overview

-In the UK the leasing market has historically been dominated by businesses and fleet customers.
-In recent years however the market has shifted and now personal contracts have the biggest market share.
-This is largely influenced by increasing company car tax for drivers (BIK) and taxable allowances for businesses being affected by vehicle emissions.
-For company car users who opt out, a personal lease contract allows them to have a fixed monthly payment that's subsidised by their employer, but also allows for a more flexible choice of vehicles than a rigid company car policy.
-This is not to be confused with salary sacrifice, in which employers offer car leasing to employees using their pre-tax income.

-In the Netherlands

-Company lease vehicles are available in the Netherlands.
-Companies may lease vehicles to their employees for business trips.

 Criticism

 Company cars for employee use

 In some countries, companies may lease vehicles not just for their top managers, but rather all their employees (regardless on whether they actually need the car for business trips, or even any company tasks).
 This adds to traffic congestion There are sometimes tax benefits (tax deductions and depreciation write-offs) to the employers by giving a car instead of a raise or a bonus.
 Transport and Environment has stated that Europe is subsidising pollution and climate change in this way.
 Alternatives such as remote work can (in certain cases) be used to reduce the use of vehicles for transport between work and home, however, and a modal shift towards non-motorized transport (i.e. cycling, ...) can also help to curb pollution and traffic congestion.
 In instances where physical presence at the workplace is necessary, and non-motorized transport (cycling, ...) is not an option (i.e. too great a distance between home and work) and where public transport is not convenient either (no direct routes or long waiting time), corporate car sharing may be an option.